BerkeleyAutomation/malasakit/ASR/README.md

 3. Put all the files from ASR folder in this github into the malasakit-digits folder.

+Run path.sh to export paths needed by the decoder.
+(Once per server restart)

 Usage of ASR:

 Usage: . ./recognize_gmm.sh <audio_file_name> <language> [ <model_version> <confidence_eqn_no> ]